hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 # Introduction

-This specification defines a method for applying a cryptographic hash function (a.k.a. thumbprint) to a CBOR Object Signing and Encryption (COSE) Key structure
-{{RFC9052}}.
-It defines which fields in a COSE Key structure are used in the hash computation, the method of creating a canonical form for those fields, and how to hash the byte sequence.
+This specification defines a method for applying a cryptographic hash function to a CBOR Object Signing and Encryption (COSE) Key structure {{RFC9052}}.
+The resulting hash value is called thumbprint.
+To accomplish this task the document defines which fields in a COSE Key structure are used in the hash computation, the method of creating a canonical form for those fields, and how to hash the byte sequence.
 The resulting hash value can be used for identifying or selecting the key that is the subject of the thumbprint, for instance, by using the COSE Key Thumbprint value as a "kid"